sailpoint-oss/developer.sailpoint.com/docs/extensibility/event-triggers/subscribing-to-a-trigger.md

 sidebar_position: 3
 sidebar_class_name: subscribingToTrigger
 keywords: ['event', 'trigger', 'subscribing']
-description: Usually, you will subscribe to event triggers using the user interface in IDN.
-Refer to subscribing to event triggers to learn how to subscribe to an event trigger through the IDN UI.
+description: Usually, you will subscribe to event triggers using the user interface in ISC.
+Refer to subscribing to event triggers to learn how to subscribe to an event trigger through the ISC UI.
 slug: /extensibility/event-triggers/subscribing-to-trigger
 tags: ['Event Triggers']
 ---

 ## View the Available Triggers

 SailPoint is continuously developing new event triggers to satisfy different use cases.
-Some of these triggers are considered **early access** and are only available in an IDN tenant upon request.
-To see a list of available event triggers in your tenant, go to the **Event Triggers** tab in the **Admin** section of IdentityNow.
+Some of these triggers are considered **early access** and are only available in an ISC tenant upon request.
+To see a list of available event triggers in your tenant, go to the **Event Triggers** tab in the **Admin** section of Identity Security Cloud.
 The first page is a list of your tenant's available event triggers.
 You can select each trigger to learn more about its type, what causes it to fire, and what the payload will look like.

 ![Available triggers](./img/available-triggers.png)

 ## Subscribe to a Trigger from the UI

-Usually, you will subscribe to event triggers using the user interface in IDN.
-Refer to [subscribing to event triggers](https://documentation.sailpoint.com/saas/help/common/event_triggers.html#subscribing-to-event-triggers) to learn how to subscribe to an event trigger through the IDN UI.
+Usually, you will subscribe to event triggers using the user interface in ISC.
+Refer to [subscribing to event triggers](https://documentation.sailpoint.com/saas/help/common/event_triggers.html#subscribing-to-event-triggers) to learn how to subscribe to an event trigger through the ISC UI.

 ## Subscribe to a Trigger from the API